singerlabgt/singer-lab-common-functions/README.md

 # singer-lab-common-functions

-contains functions used across multiple projects and analysis pipelines within the lab
+This repository contains functions used across multiple projects and analysis pipelines within the Singer Lab.

+To use, clone the GitHub repository to your code folder and then add this folder to your Matlab path.